PSANON/firefox-console-bork/README.md

 Firefox already knows about this particular cyclic object issue, but they haven't fixed it (or maybe don't intend to) and I thought this would be a cool application of it.
-As of as of 3/12/2020 this works on the latest firefox (regular, developer addition and nightly builds).
+As of as of 3/12/2020 this works (for me) on the latest firefox (regular, developer addition and nightly builds).

 A cool observation: For most tabs, if this bug is executed all one has to do to "fix" it is close the tab.